Skip to Content

 One of the most well-known places in Finland is Lapland.
 What’s not as well-known is the capital, Rovaniemi.
 If you want to visit Lapland, Rovaniemi is one place you’ll end up visiting.

-It’s a winter wonderland, and technically, the home of Santa!
-What better reason than to check out the great man’s hometown and visit Rudolph too!
+It’s a winter wonderland, and technically, the home of Santa Claus!
+What better reason than to check out Santa Claus Village and visit Rudolph too!
+You can go on reindeer sleigh rides, which is perfect if you visit Santa Claus Village with kids.

 On a more serious note, Rovaniemi offers a lot for the intrepid traveller.
-It’s located inside the Arctic Circle, so it will be freezing cold during winter but also very beautiful.
+It’s a winter resort located inside the Arctic Circle, so it will be freezing cold during winter but also very beautiful as you’ll be able to see the northern lights.

 Saariselkä